-A user's cart is still available under the following conditions:
+A user's cart will still available under conditions such as:

-- The user leaves the cart in progress to place individual requests.
+- The user leaves a cart in progress to place individual requests.

-- The user is disconnected from the network while the cart request is in progress.
+- The user is disconnected from the network while a cart request is in progress.

 If the user has already answered service questions before interrupting the checkout process, the user's responses are saved for when the user resumes the checkout process.

 If the questions for a service in a cart change before the user resumes the cart, the system will retain the user's responses that are still valid for the updated questions.
 If a user's saved response is not valid for an updated question, the system marks the error inline if possible.

 Scenario: User leaves a cart to research information required for a request

 In this example, Mary is a manager who is preparing to onboard a new employee, Roger.
 Mary searches for the following BMC Digital Workplace Catalog items in the BMC Digital Workplace catalog to add to a cart: